 Zia Khan, Senior VP of Innovation at the Rockefeller Foundation, tells The Sociable that AI will be deeply integrated in the entire human experience and how we choose to govern it is how we will determine our future alongside it.

-While the Bretton Woods agreements gave birth to the rule-making institutions of the World Bank and International Monetary Fund, the Rockefeller Foundation is looking “to develop practical rule-making Bretton Woods-inspired framework to govern AI.”
+While the Bretton Woods agreements gave birth to the rule-making institutions of the World Bank and International Monetary Fund, the Rockefeller Foundation is looking “to develop a practical rule-making Bretton Woods-inspired framework to govern AI.”

 In October, the Foundation brought together some of the brightest technologists, economists, philosophers, and thinkers who would come away inspired to create a collection of ideas and calls to action in single report: “AI+1: Shaping Our Integrated Future,” based on their discussions.